amdhanwate/amdhanwate/README.md

 - 🔭 I’m currently working on a Python library              <img src="https://raw.githubusercontent.com/coderAbhii/coderAbhii/master/cartoon.png" align="right" height = 200/>
 - 🌱 I’m currently learning and exploring about Data Structures
 - 🤔 I’m looking for help with JavaScript and Libraries
-- 💬 Ask me about Python (Not :wink:)
+- 💬 Ask me about Python (Not Snake:wink:)
 - 😄 Pronouns: He/His :boy:
 - ⚡ Fun fact: I can make some delicious tea :tea: for you